 - Creates a tenant for each team specified by the customer.

-- Creates tenant administrator users with User Management permissions on each tenant.
+- Creates tenant administrator users with Accounts, Groups & Roles permissions on each tenant.

 Administrators who request a multi-tenant setup can specify sandbox mode or strict mode.